github-luciano/CV/CV.md

 * Settings page for users that would allow to edit personal details.
 * Simulations.
 * Simulations history.
-* Video lessons.
+* On-demand video lessons system.
 * Shop interface.
 * Dashboard.

-For all these features, the web app had admin panels that would allow to edit everything.
+For all the features mentioned above, the web app has admin panels that would allow to edit everything.
 The admin panels were generated with PayloadCMS.

 ## Bar Mediterraneo Capri